Read This First

 Prompt 4: What are alternative lead-in phrases to analogies that are more gracious and accommodating?

-The section turns on Alternative Lead-in Phrases to Analogies.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Alternative Lead-in Phrases to Analogies in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Example